-Embodiments of the present invention provide a system and method for allowing any surgeon, including those surgeons who perform a fewer number of a replacement procedure as compared to a more experienced surgeon who performs a greater number of procedures, to provide an improved likelihood of a favorable outcome approaching, if not exceeding, a likelihood of a favorable outcome as performed by a very experienced surgeon with the replacement procedure.
-The following description is presented to enable one of ordinary skill in the art to make and use the invention and is provided in the context of a patent application and its requirements.
+Embodiments of the present invention provide a system and method for allowing any surgeon, including those surgeons who perform a fewer number of a prosthetic 20 assemblies as compared to a more experienced surgeon who performs a greater number of procedures, to provide an improved likelihood of a favorable outcome approaching, if not exceeding, a likelihood of a favorable outcome as performed by a very experienced surgeon with the replacement procedure such as, for example, improving real-time on-site construction of a prosthetic assembly to be used in a prosthetic installation on an actual patient.
+The following description is presented to enable one of ordinary skill in the art to make and use the invention and is provided in the 30 context of a patent application and its requirements.

-Various modifications to the preferred embodiment and the 40 generic principles and features described herein will be readily apparent to those skilled in the art.
-Thus, the present invention is not intended to be limited to the embodiment shown but is to be accorded the widest scope consistent with the principles and features described herein.
+Various modifications to the preferred embodiment and the generic principles and features described herein will be readily apparent to those skilled in the art.
+Thus, the present invention is not intended to be limited to the embodiment 35 shown but is to be accorded the widest scope consistent with the principles and features described herein.